 As well as English, Craig speaks French, Italian and Spanish.
 Craig is married, a father of two young men and recently built his own straw bale house with his sons and family.

-Jean-Guy Fréchette is Senior Associate at Solstice Public Affairs.
+Jean-Guy Fréchette, Partner at Solstice Public Affairs.
 Jean-Guy brings fifteen years of experience to our clients to achieve results and influence the public policies that affect them.